dwarvesf/playground/Engineering/Entities in Domain Driven Design.md

 author: M.Vu Cuong(Jim)
 ---

-## Recap on DDD
+### What is domain-driven-design
 A software design focusing on the **Domain**, one of the keys to a program success, by removing *communication lag* between **Developers** and **Domain Experts**, *separate important Domain-specific components* for maintenance and scalability.

-## A) Entities Defined by **Identity**
+### What is an Entity

-*ID or Identity, identify 2 objects with the same attributes* (2 persons with the same name, DoB but different ID card number).
+- **An Object with ID or Identity**, identify it with another objects with the same attributes.
+Examples:

-## B) Entities Defined by **Thread of continuity**

-*A set of fingerprints or traces of an object when going through multiple systems.*

-### Examples

-#### Real case world view

-- **Banking(A)**, a banknote(paper money) will have an ID that identifies it on the digital systems or a physical log book even if all of its attributes are the same as another banknote(value, printing date, printing batch, etc..).
+	- A banknote(paper money) will have an **ID** that identifies it on the digital systems or a physical log book even if all of its attributes are the same as another banknote(value, printing date, printing batch, etc..).

-- **Online shopping service(A, B)**, an order has ID.
-    - After checkout, the system sends the order ID to the payment service.
-    - After payment completes, the system calls the Shipping service API to generate shipment with a tracking ID.
-    - On the shopping website, from the order detail page, the user can check payment, shipping status.
-In the payment, shipping system, order ID, and details can be viewed.
-When receiving the package, order ID, shipping fee, and total items, prices can be viewed.

-#### In-System implementation

-- **Generated ID(A)**.

-- **Combination of attributes(A)**, a batch of newspapers identify by name, city, and publish date.
+	-  **Combination of attributes** that make an object unique, a batch of newspapers identify by *name, city, and publish date*.

-- **Logging Request time(B)**, when calling to a service, that service will log the request and identify it by request time in combination with an IP address (not recommended if the caller is a middleware service or gateway).
+- **An Object has a set of fingerprints or traces**  when going through multiple systems.
+Examples:
+	- An online shopping service with an external payment and shipping system.
+You can see and identify the order in each step(checkout, payment, shipping) on the shopping site or external service.
+	- To send an anonymous donation, the flow includes: *Sender -> API_1 -> API_2 -> API_3 -> Receiver*.
+There is no way to indentify the donation so each API will log the request ID for debugging purposes or when they need to make a refund.

-## Entities's role in DDD
+### Entities's role in DDD
-*Establish continuity so that behavior can be clear and predictable*, We need to focus on how the system revolves around that entity and decide the identifier, not the reverse.
+**Domain** includes Entities performing business-related actions or interacting with each other so They _must be clear and predictable_.
+We need to focus on how the system revolves around that entity and decide the identifier, not the reverse.
+Example:

 - **A online shopping site for Furniture**, the user only check brand name, model number, maybe design, and color for comparison between chairs or tables.
 Having a separate ID for each item might impact the decision on how to implement checkout(that item with ID is sold out so the user will need to find a similar item with a different ID).

-#### References
+### References

 - https://herbertograca.com/category/development/book-notes/domain-driven-design-by-eric-evans/